uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 Therefore, the scheme will almost always be either `http` or `https`.
 In the above Google URL the scheme is clearly `https`.

-You already learned about the **host** and the **port**—the host identifies the device you wish to connect to and the port is the communication endpoint on that device.
+You've already learned about the **host** and the **port**—the host identifies the device you wish to connect to and the port is the communication endpoint on that device.
 Note that the host could be a domain (like `www.google.com`) or an IP address (like `142.251.36.238`).
-Usually we will work with domains since they're stable and rarely change (unlike IP addresses).
+Usually we will work with domains since they're stable and rarely change (unlike some IP addresses).

 > At the time of this writing `142.251.36.238` is one of Google's IP addresses.
 > This may of course change by the time you are reading this book.

 The next part is the **path**.
 Assuming it's not empty, the path begins with a forward slash `/` and uniquely identifies the resource we want to query.
-In the Google URL the path is `/search`.
+In the Google URL, the path is `/search`.

 Often, paths will be hierarchical.
-In this case the different components of the hierarchy are generally separated by slashes—for example, `/path/to/resource`.
+In this case the different components of the hierarchy are generally separated by slashes, e.g. `/path/to/resource`.

 The path can be followed by a **query**.
 The query begins with a question mark and is followed by key-value pairs.
-In the Google URL this is `?q=nextjs`.
+In the Google URL, the query is given by `?q=nextjs`.
-Here the query provides information about your search.
+Here, the query provides information about your search.

 If there are multiple key-value pairs, they're separated by ampersands `&`.
 For example, a query might look like `?key1=value1&key2=value2`.